veraison/docs/demo/cca/manual-end-to-end.md

 * Create CoMIDs for CCA Trust Anchors and Reference Values using given JSON template

-Please inspect template JSON file `data/templates/comid-cca-ta-endorsements.json`  to provision cca trust anchors (ta) and modify anything as per your requirement
+Please inspect template JSON file `data/templates/comid-cca-ta-endorsements.json`  to provision CCA trust anchors (TA) and modify anything as per your requirement

-Please inspect template JSON file `data/templates/comid-cca-mult-refval.json` to provision cca reference values and modify anything as per your requirement
+Please inspect template JSON file `data/templates/comid-cca-mult-refval.json` to provision CCA reference values and modify anything as per your requirement

-Using single command one can create two CBOR files for two CoMIDs from above json templates
+Using a single command one can create two CBOR files for two CoMIDs from above json templates

 ```shell
 cocli comid create --template=data/templates/comid-cca-ta-endorsements.json \